 Dice Game For Saying Big Numbers

 The next step for your students is to practice until they become fluent and confident.
 We created a fun dice game which we use with think boards.
 To make the big numbers we took a medicine/pill box and adapted it to help students say big numbers using colour coding.
-Get the instruction HERE
+Click here for the instructions for the Place Value Dice Activity

-- Here Is the Link To The Saying Big Numbers Printables FREEBIE
+- Here Is the Link To The Saying Big Numbers Posters FREEBIE

-- Colour Coding Dice Instructions & Think Board Templates FREEBIE
+- Colour Coding Dice Instructions & Free Maths Think Board Templates

 - Teaching Place Value – Free Unit Plan from AMSi Schools on Place Value PDF